-Spring has sprung in British Columbia, which means there are plenty of baby animals of all shapes and sizes being welcomed into the world by their anxious parents throughout the province, including birds, who are beginning their nesting season.
+Spring has sprung!
+This means there are plenty of baby animals of all shapes and sizes being welcomed into the world by their anxious parents throughout the province, including birds, who are in their nesting season.

-From March through July, our feathered friends are busy caring for their young and it’s important for us to help keep them safe.
-As these baby birds grow up, there may be situations where you encounter them on the ground instead of in their cozy nests.
-While you may want to help, it might be best not to intervene.
+Throughout spring and early summer, our feathered friends are busy caring for their young and it’s important for us to help keep them safe.
+As these baby birds grow up, there may be times where you find a baby bird, and it’s hard to tell if they need help or not.
+Some stages of their development will naturally look a little awkward – and while you may want to help, sometimes “help” can do more harm than good.

-A nestling is a featherless, downy or incompletely feathered bird.
-If you find a nestling on the ground, you can try to return the bird back to his nest, which could be in a nearby tree, shrub or on the outside of a building.
+A hatchling is a featherless, downy baby bird, where a nestling is an incompletely feathered bird.
+Hatchlings and nestlings shouldn’t be outside the nest.
+If you find them on the ground, you can try to return the bird back to his nest, which could be in a nearby tree, shrub or on the outside of a building.

 Fledglings are older, nearly fully feathered birds who are learning to fly and live out of the nest.
 When encountering these young birds, it’s important to be certain whether they truly require assistance.

-The fledgling stage is when baby birds are at their most vulnerable.
-Making your backyard safer by keeping cats indoors and dogs leashed and out of the area helps protect them during this stage.
+The fledgling stage is when baby birds are most vulnerable.
+Make your backyard safer by keeping cats indoors and dogs leashed and out of the area to help protect them during this stage.
 Another important factor in keeping baby birds safe is to never attempt to care for or raise them yourself.